-Required Academic Qualifications and Skills: Candidates should hold a Ph.D. in a related field and have a record of publications in criminology-related journals.
-Interdisciplinary expertise across psychology, sociology, and law/legal studies will be strongly preferred.
+Required Academic Qualifications and Skills: Candidates should hold a MA in Criminology or in a related field.
+A strong preference will be given to candidates currently completing a PhD or who have completed a PhD in Criminology or a related field and who have a record of publications in criminology-related peer-reviewed journals.